openstack/ironic-inspector/doc/source/user/http-api.rst

 ~~~~~~~~~~~~~

 The API supports API discovery.
 You can query different parts of the API to
-discover what other endpoints are avaliable.
+discover what other endpoints are available.

 * ``GET /`` List API Versions